Central City – Bypass Channel

 USACE BYPASS CHANNEL

-Three flood gates will be installed at the portions of the river where the bypass channel and the original river intersect.
-These gates will remain open at most times, but can be shut during high water events – forcing water through the bypass channel, bypassing that area completely.
+Three isolation gates, that will be designed and built by USACE and maintained and operated by TRWD, will be installed at the portions of the river where the bypass channel and the original river intersect.
+The gates protect the interior area from flood flows.
+These gates will remain open at most times, but can be shut during high water events – which would redirect the water through the bypass channel, bypassing that area completely.
 Click below for more information:Learn More

 The Samuels Avenue Dam, that will be designed and built by USACE and maintained and operated by TRWD, will be located near the confluence of Marine Creek and the West Fork of the Trinity River near Samuels Avenue.
 This will include an in-channel dam to achieve the objective of maintaining water levels in the project interior at a relatively normal water surface elevation.
 The dam will have mechanical and hydraulic flood capabilities to lower the crest elevation to allow passage of flood flows.
 Click below for more information:Learn More

 Valley storage is a critical need for our community right now providing immediate flood relief.
 With that in mind, USACE has completed four valley storage construction sites, to date, totaling more than $32 million in USACE contracts and over 2 million CY of dirt has been removed.

 The future bypass channel will protect more than 2,400 acres of neighborhoods in Fort Worth from the highest level of flooding.
 However, the bypass channel cannot accomplish this alone.
 In times of flooding, water will be moving through the bypass channel, but there is a need to slow that water down so we are not flooding our neighbors to the east.
 A series of valley storage sites (think creating water storage areas downstream to slow water down) are crucial to the Central City Project.